 Hiring can be a costly and time-consuming process, and one that many organizations struggle with.
 But new technologies can help to streamline the screening process, improve outcomes, and ensure that experience leaves every candidate with a more positive view of the organization they applied to work for.

 Hiring the right people takes time.
 A lot of time.
 A Robert Half survey found that it requires an average of five weeks to fill a staff-level position and 7.5 weeks to fill a management-level position.
-But it’s time well spent if it results in an effective hire: the 2013 Human Capital Management Trends Report by the Aberdeen Group showed that 57 percent of organizations consider talent acquisition to be the most important HR process supporting the business strategy.
+But it’s time well spent if it results in an effective hire: screening saves up to 60% of the time it takes to hire someone, and new employees are 15% more productive according to the Undercover Recruiter.

 While an effective hiring process can be time-intensive, pre-screening can help you save time by automating the initial evaluation process and significantly reducing the time spent on interviewing and assessing unqualified candidates.
 But it’s not just about time savings; pre-screening can improve hiring outcomes as well.
 That’s probably one of the reasons that pre-hire assessments are a fast-growing trend.
 According to Bersin by Deloitte research, pre-hire assessments are now a $1 billion market and a tool used on a regular basis by over 60 percent of large organizations.